7 Borderline Miraculous Health Benefits of Coconut Oil

 + 1 teaspoon coconut oil

 + 1 teaspoon apple cider vinegar (the unfiltered, unpasteurized, organic version)

 + 1 teaspoon hydrogen peroxide

 Combine all the ingredients.
 Sip the concoction; swish throughout your mouth and over your teeth for a minimum of 1 minute and up to 5 minutes.
 Spit out the mixture and brush teeth as usual.
 You can repeat the process as often as necessary throughout the day to brighten your teeth and safeguard your pearly whites.

-This article on the benefits of coconut oil is excerpted with permission from Coconut Oil for Health: 100 Amazing and Unexpected Uses for Coconut Oil by Britt Brandon, CFNS, CPT.
+This article is excerpted with permission from Coconut Oil for Health: 100 Amazing and Unexpected Uses for Coconut Oil by Britt Brandon, CFNS, CPT.
 Copyright © 2016 Adams Media, a division of Simon and Schuster.
 Used by permission of the publisher.
 All rights reserved.

 About The Author

 Britt Brandon is a certified personal trainer; a certified fitness nutrition specialist; and the author of many books, including Apple Cider Vinegar for Health, Coconut Oil for Health, The I Love My NutriBullet Recipe Book, Activated Charcoal for Health, and The “I Love My Instant Pot” Vegan Recipe Book.
 As a competitive athlete, trainer, mom of three small children, and fitness and nutrition blogger on her own website UltimateFitMom.com, she is well versed in the holistic approaches to keeping your body in top-performing condition.